 |Network Size||Any licensed vet in the U.S. and Canada||Any licensed vet in the U.S. and Canada|

-Pets Best impressed us with its low premiums and flat-rate pricing for some of its services.
+Pets Best impressed us with its low premiums and flat-rate pricing for some of its services, based on our methodology.
 Not having to worry about your pet being dropped or being forced into an accident-only policy when it’s older shows the company’s commitment to pet owners and compassionate care.

 Pets Best is also budget-friendly with deductibles as low as $50.
 We would like to have seen more options for annual limits besides $5,000 and unlimited, however, especially if it lowers prices even more.